MaryaTorkamani/sysrisk/README.md

 Sysrisk

-we are creating code for data modeling
+we are creating code for data modeling.

+You can find all results in result folder.